buffer

 Sara is a representative from an NGO that works with supporting and empowering youths.
 She has been notified by the post since it included tags that are connected to her account.
 Since the person that sent Anuja the pictures is an adult, Sara realizes that there has been a crime and decides to ask if she can invite Sabina, a police colleague, to join the conversation.
 Anuja has to actively accept this since after telling the police about a crime they, by law, have to report it.
 After joining the conversation Sabina informs Anuja of what might happen if a report is filed and then agrees on keeping this chat room open so that they can re-connect.

-Depending on where you are from you will have a different relationship/experience of the police.
+Depending on where you are from, you will have a different relationship with the police.
 Therefore the police can not necessarily be the people youth approach first for advice.
 BUFFER instead highlights that collaboration between different stakeholders, such as NGO´s, is crucial to create a safety net around the youth and to guide them towards the right form of help.

 System Map